Loading

 1. Purpose

-The purpose of this policy is to promote a culture of corporate compliance, honesty, and ethical behaviour and to provide an environment where any potential, perceived or actual wrongdoing within the APS or by the APS, its members or staff can be raised freely without fear of reprisal or retribution.
+The purpose of this Policy is to promote a culture of corporate compliance, honesty, and ethical behaviour and to provide an environment where any potential, perceived or actual Reportable Conduct within the Australian Psychological Society (APS) or by the APS, its members or staff can be raised by Whistleblowers freely, safely, and without fear of reprisal or retribution.

 2. Aims